==================

 It should not come as a surprise that houseplants help relieve allergy symptoms.
 Many of them excel at trapping dust, filtering the home air, and more.
 If you know how to care for plants and avoid pollen-producing varieties, you are well on your way to purifying your air.
 This, in turn, helps reduce your indoor allergies in a natural and healthy way.

-Houseplants Help with Allergies and Humidity, too
+Houseplants Help With Allergies and Humidity, Too

 Houseplants clean the air and alleviate the harmful effects of formaldehyde, benzene, ammonia, and other toxins.
 The natural regulating effect of indoor plants might prove more beneficial than man-made electronic cleaners in some cases.
 And the greenery and beauty of the houseplants add to our mental and emotional health, too.